 These southern pecan pralines are the perfect treat for anyone with a sweet tooth.
-These crystalized, caramel-esque sweets are a southern delight topped with tender-crisp roasted pecans on top!
+These crystalized, caramel-esque sweets are a gluten free delight topped with tender-crisp roasted pecans on top!
 Just a few simple ingredients that you likely have already in your kitchen will help you create this simple and easy recipe!

 One of my favorite southern sweets are pecan pralines.
 These little buttons of sweet heaven can be seen on the streets of downtown Savannah and Charleston on any given day.